Historic Leicestershire Guide

 As well as magnificent Belvoir Castle near Grantham, there are several smaller castles and fortified houses around the county.
 The castle at Ashby de la Zouch is now in ruins but has a subterranean passage which children will love to explore.
 Kirby Muxloe Castle is another fortified mansion, with a fine gatehouse and brick-built tower perfectly set within a pretty moat.
 The castle was built for Lord Hastings, who also extended the castle at Ashby.
 Hastings was executed on charges of treason by Richard III in 1483.

 Indeed Leicestershire has many links to King Richard III.
 Richard spent the night before the Battle of Bosworth at the Blue Boar Inn in Leicester.
 After being killed during the battle, his body was returned to Leicester and buried at Greyfriars in the city.
-Last year his remains were found under a car park at the former Greyfriars site and plans are currently underway for their re-internment.
+In August 2012, his battle-scarred skeleton was found under a car park at the former Greyfriars site.
+The tomb of the king now rests in Leicester Cathedral.

 Lovers of the great outdoors are spoilt for choice in Leicestershire.
 This is the home of the National Forest, an area of woodlands, country parks, reservoirs and waterways, perfect for walkers and cyclists to explore.